-Name may be a QName or a String.
+Name may be a QName or any value that may be converted to a String usint ToString.
 If Name is a QName, the localName of the newly created QName will be equal to the localName of Name.
 If Name is a QName and Namespace is not specified, the QName constructor returns a copy of the given Name.

 When both the Namespace and Name arguments are specified, the localName property of the newly created object is set according to the given Name and the uri property of the newly created object is set according to the Namespace argument.
 If the Namespace argument is a Namespace, the uri property of the newly created object is set to the uri property of the Namespace object.
-If the Namespace property is undefined, the uri property of the newly created object will be undefined, meaning it will match names in any namespace.
+If the Namespace property is null, the uri property of the newly created object will be null, meaning it will match names in any namespace..